braver/programmingfonts/blog.md

 # Menlo

 Designed, like the Bitstream Vera Mono it was based on, by Jim Lyles, this has been the default programming font for OSX since Snow Leopard.
 The design seems to have drawn upon the DejaVu project and to be tweaked for rendering on modern OSX systems.
 Menlo also features a slashed zero (Vera has a dot).
-It's like the definitive Vera variant for OSX, simple and extremely well excecuted.. a good match for a Mac.
+It's like the definitive Vera version for OSX, simple and extremely well excecuted.. a good match for a Mac.

-bitstream vera, commercial, professional
+bitstream vera, commercial, professional, sans

 By Jim Lyles
 https://en.wikipedia.org/wiki/Menlo_(typeface)